Introductory video of the Hungarian Radio Children’s Choir

 The Hungarian Radio Children’s Choir was founded by Valéria Botka and László Csányi, who directed the life of the choir between 1955 and 1985.
 In 1985, the work was taken over by a trio of conductors: János Reményi became the principal conductor of the choir, while Lenke Igó and Gabriella Thész the assistant conductors.
 From 1995, Gabriella Thész acted as principal conductor and artistic director, in cooperation with László Norbert Nemes between 1997 and 2009.
-After Gabriella Thész retired, from 2012 the principal conductor and artistic director of the Hungarian Radio Children’s Choir was dr. László Matos.
+From 2012 the principal conductor and artistic director of the Hungarian Radio Children’s Choir was dr. László Matos.
 Sándor Kabdebó was assistant conductor until 2015.
 Currently Soma Dinyés is the chorus master, and he is assisted by Judit Walter.
 Since 2023, Magdaléna Szűcs has been the assistant conductor.
 Katalin Körber Vargáné has been the conductor of the “Junior Choir” of the Hungarian Radio Children’s Choir has drawn on children from the Kodály Zoltán Primary, Secondary and Music School has been acting as the home of the Hungarian Radio Children’s Choir, where children who get into the choir can start and continue their studies in the “radio” classes.

 - “Junior Choir” (ages 8-12): within these early years, children learn the basics of choral singing, easy choral works, circle games, games related to folk customs, folk music, Christmas, Whitsun and wedding feast songs, with roleplay, movement and dance steps, and most of them meet the children works of famous Hungarian composers for the first time during these years.

 - “Senior Choir” (ages 12-15): this is the choir’s performing choir, both in concerts and on tour.
 Their repertoire is constantly expanding to include music from Gregorian chant through Renaissance vocal polyphony to contemporary works.
 As well as regularly performing choral works by Bartók and Kodály, much emphasis is placed on performing works by living composers.